2 September 2020

 A few minutes after this scene, we learn that it was a test.
 A test to prove that humans are unreliable because they are too emotional.
 Thus, the American army decides to replace the soldiers by the famous WOPR (the supercomputer).
 This choice becomes the basis of the whole plot.

 Note that David will succeed in stopping the nuclear war before it takes place, but at the price of overheating the WOPR.
 Once programmed, the software cannot go back.
 So David will force the WOPR to play against itself.
 The WOPR, close to self-destruction, will admit defeat, revealing this famous message: “The only winning move is not to play”.

 To view the scene, click here.

 Although the message of the film was aimed at a Cold War audience in 1987, the issue of the automation of military weapons is still very topical.
 By way of illustration, in 2018, Google and the US Army were forced to put an end to the Maven project, a partnership based on artificial intelligence used to analyse drone videos.

 “Google […] has faced widespread public backlash and employee resignations for helping develop technological tools that could aid in warfighting,” the Washington Post explains in this article, before going on: “Project Maven was launched in April 2017 to find ways the military could use AI to update its national security and defense capabilities “over increasingly capable adversaries and competitors,” a Defense Department memo stated.
 In a pilot effort, AI was deployed to analyze hours of footage from Predator drones and other unmanned aircraft, pinpointing buildings and vehicles and processing video now tagged by human analysts“.

-Thus, more than the technique, it is actually all the plot and the underlying issues of War Games that continue to make sense, almost 40 years after its release…
+Thus, more than the technique, it is actually the plot and the underlying issues of War Games that continue to make sense, more than 40 years after its release…